Momir Ilić

 Momir Ilić (Момир Илић; born 22 December 1981) is a Serbian former handball player.

 He became the first player in the history of the EHF Champions League to score over 100 goals in three consecutive seasons.
 Currently he is the head coach of Telekom Veszprém.

+He was included in the European Handball Federation Hall of Fame in 2023.

 Club career

 After spending two seasons with Fidelinka, Ilić would go on to play for Gorenje Velenje (2004–2006), VfL Gummersbach (2006–2009), THW Kiel (2009–2013), and Telekom Veszprém (2013–2019).
 He won two EHF Champions League titles with THW Kiel in 2010 and 2012.

 International career

 At international level, Ilić represented Serbia and Montenegro at the 2006 European Championship.
 He would later play for Serbia in seven major tournaments, winning the silver medal at the 2012 European Championship.